esychoi/computer-vision-tasks/README.md

 # computer-vision-tasks
-Performing fundamental computer vision tasks using CNNs (work in progress).
+Performing fundamental computer vision tasks.

-The notebooks in this repository implement CNNs to perform image based tasks.

 ## Content

-1. Image Classification on the CIFAR-10 dataset
+1. Image Classification on the CIFAR-10 dataset using CNN
-2. Image segmentation on the OxfordIII Pets dataset
+2. Image Segmentation on the OxfordIII Pets dataset using CNN (work in progress)
+3. Real time Object Detection using OpenCV